Paroxysmisch/genome-assembly/dissertation/main.typ

 + Explore if the integration of ultra-long reads (from @ont @ul) helps in improving assembly quality by both more effectively detecting erroneous edges, and its impact on assembly contiguity.

-+ Examine if @granola can help improve performance, especially during inference where the input overlap graphs graphs are much larger than the partitioned subgraphs used during training.
++ Examine if @granola can help improve performance, especially during inference where the input overlap graphs are much larger than the partitioned subgraphs used during training.

-+ Analyze the potential of Mamba in extracting richer features directly from raw nucleotide-level read data, and improving model performance.
++ Analyze the Mamba's potential in extracting richer features directly from raw nucleotide-level read data, and improving model performance.

 == Training, validation, and testing datasets
 @fig:dataset_summary provides details for the (maternal) chromosomes (and specifically the regions within them) used as the training, validation, and testing datasets.

-Note that the chromosomes chosen for both training and evaluation represent the most difficult ones during assembly due to the tangles often present in their real-life overlap graphs.
-Also, both non-acrocentric, and acrocentric chromosomes are utilized.
+The real-life overlap graphs for chromosomes chosen for both training and evaluation often consist of complex tangles, and are thus the most challenging to assemble.
 An acrocentric chromosome is one where the centromere, the region of a chromosome that holds sister chromatids together, is not located centrally on the chromosome, but towards one end.
+We utilize both non-acrocentric, and acrocentric chromosomes, as acrocentric chromosomes contain @rdna arrays harboring long tandem repeats that lead to distinct graph artifacts.

 Furthermore, the centromeric region of each of these chromosomes is extracted for generating reads, where most assembly complexity arises @chm13-acrocentric.
 By training on only a small portion of the chromosomes present in the genome, we showcase the positive generalization capabilities of the @gnn\-based assembly paradigm.